 There are two major processor types in general use--single and dual voltage processors.
 Most single voltage processors such as Pentium, AMD-K5, and Cyrix 6x86 processors use a single voltage value of 3.5v for both core and I/O voltage settings.
+To make the voltage setting for single voltage processors, simply set JP10 - 13 according to the table on the next page.
+You can short JP9 with two jumper caps but this is optional for single voltage CPUs.
 Most dual voltage processors such as Pentium processors with MMX technology and Cyrix 6x86L processors use a dual voltage value of 2.8v for core and 3.3v for I/O voltage settings.
-To make the voltage setting for single and dual voltage processors, simply set JP10 according to the table on the next page.
-The voltage range supported by this mainboard is detailed in Figure 2-5 below.
+To make the voltage setting for dual voltage processors, simply remove the two caps from JP9 and set JP10 - 13 according to the table on the next page.